Quick answer: How are Cut/Fills used on construction sites?

 Construction teams use cut/fill maps generated from topographical surveys, often performed by drones, to see where they need to add material and where to remove it.

 Having accurate cut/fill maps helps construction teams plan earthwork projects, track material inventories, and monitor progress.

-The largest use case for drone surveying on worksites is calculating volumes.
+The largest use case for drone surveying on construction sites is calculating volumes.
 For those in the industry who rely on accurate cut and fill calculations, this won’t be surprising.
-Small differences in cut and fill volumes of earth over large sites can make for huge changes in overall quantities, which is why cut and fill quantities are so vital for on-site personnel.

 For a project like this, adherence to design is a big issue.
 Specifically, getting those housing plots dug out and leveled according to the linework.
 For repeated, fine-grained cut/fill work like this, 3D visualizations like those from the Propeller Platform can be more helpful than ever in giving you a bird’s-eye view of your whole site or individual plots.

 Of course, you’re also looking to track individual progress and productivity on active areas of the site.
 With Propeller’s simple tools, you can set up measurements that show you volumes for as many areas as you choose to highlight.
 On-screen calculators instantly show you the cubes for that region.